Mara Clara: The Switched Daughters: Mara and Clara

 In a shocking turn of events at birth, Mara (Judy Ann Santos) and Clara (Gladys Reyes) were secretly switched, a deception meticulously documented in the diary of hospital staff member Kardo (Dan Fernandez).

 The fateful day began with Almira and Susan giving birth.
 Tragedy struck when Kardo accidentally caused the death of one of Susan's twins.
 To conceal his grave error, Kardo covertly swapped Almira's newborn with Susan's deceased infant, leading Amanthe to mistakenly believe their own daughter had died.
 Seizing this opportunity, Gary took his surviving baby and placed her with the affluent Del Valle family.

 This intricate web of lies resulted in Mara, Almira's biological daughter, being raised in poverty by Susan (Susan Africa) and Gary Davis (Eruel Tongco).
 Meanwhile, Clara, Susan and Gary's true daughter, grew up in wealth under the care of Amanthe (Juan Rodrigo) and Almira Del Valle (Beverly Vergel), setting the stage for a life of mistaken identities and concealed truths.

 A Twisted Fate

-The benevolent Del Valle couple unknowingly take in their biological daughter, Mara, as a servant and fund her education.
-This act aligns with their family's reputation for generosity and extensive philanthropic work, particularly in supporting orphanages.
-Beyond their charitable endeavors, the Castillo-Del Valle family also prospers in their publishing and car manufacturing businesses.
+The benevolent Del Valle couple, members of a philanthropic and wealthy family that prospers in both publishing and car manufacturing, unknowingly take in their biological daughter, Mara, as a servant and fund her education.

 Meanwhile, Gary (Eruel Tongco), a notorious gang and syndicate leader, approves of Mara living with the Del Valles, intending to extort money from them.
 As Mara navigates her new life, Clara, the Del Valle's adopted daughter, makes her life exceedingly difficult.

 Earlier, Enrico (Noel Colet), Almira’s adopted brother, plotted against the Del Valle family.
 His malicious schemes were thwarted when his leadership of a gun-running syndicate was exposed, forcing him to flee to the United States.